 - ½ cup matchstick carrots

 - black pepper to taste

 - 10 bibigo mini chicken & vegetable wontons

 - ½ cup brown rice cooked

 - 1 teaspoon sesame oil

-Add vinegar, cucumber slices, 1/2 teaspoon of sea salt, and crushed red pepper to a bowl and stir.
-Place in refrigerator.
+- Add vinegar, tablespoon of sugar, teaspoon of sea salt, and crushed red pepper to a bowl and stir to dissolve sugar.

-Add bibigo mini chicken & vegetable wontons to the other half of pan and cook them per package instructions (about 5 minutes).
-Stir the broccoli and carrots periodically to ensure even cooking.
-Veggies and wontons should be ready at the same time.
-Meanwhile, mix up sauce ingredients and set aside.
+- Add bibigo mini chicken & vegetable wontons to the other half of pan and cook them per package instructions (about five minutes).
+Stir the broccoli and carrots every minute or so to ensure even cooking and veggies and wontons should be ready at the same time.

 To make the optional sauce